-If you have any questions, please e-mail Timothy J. Timoszyk Or visit Mr. Timoszyk's Website
+If you have any questions, please e-mail Tim Timoszyk or visit Mr. Timoszyk's Website

 Regional, State and National Michigan Skills USA Finalist

 1993 - 1994 - 2000 - 2005 - 2007 - 2011 - 2012